pankajche1/ssonychem/management/help.md

+**Q:** Where is the angular js documentation?

+**Ans:**   ~/Softwares/angular/angular-1.5.0-rc.0 and there you will find a file 'server'. run it by './server'. ok

 Here I will make a plane to know which controller is doing what.
 Because it is getting so confusing actually.

 ```javascript